Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

   **type:** _array of strings_
   **default value:** ``[]``
-  **USE:** Specifies which containers a container can connect to. __NOTE:__ The router automatically places itself to intercept all communications without additional specification.
+  **USE:** Specifies which containers a container can connect to. __NOTE:__ The router automatically places itself between all nodes to intercept, log, and relay all communications without additional specification.